 It’s happened again.
-You realized the person you hired just isn’t the right fit.
+You realized the person you hired just isn’t the right alignment.

-Sure they had the qualifications you wanted on their resume, and they can accomplish the tasks at hand, but it’s like trying to fit a square peg into a round hole when it comes to how they fit in at the office has caused some friction.
+Sure they had the qualifications you wanted on their resume, and they can accomplish the tasks at hand, but it’s like trying to fit a square peg into a round hole when it comes to how they align with the office has caused some friction.

 Your new hire has realized the same thing, giving you their two-week notice after only a few months on the job.
 And now you are back where you started, posting the job again.
 It’s like a painful cycle of constant hiring.

 So what went wrong?
 How do you keep it from happening again?
 How do you find the right person?
 These are probably all questions running through your head as you prepare to post the job opening again.

 Don’t post that job opening until you understand the real problem so you can end the insanity of constantly hiring.

 The problem with the current recruiting process is the concept of hiring for a resume.
 We place so much emphasis on the hard skills we are looking for that we forget about the person or personality behind the resume.

 Only using hard skills to vet and choose a candidate is just going right back to the same criteria that didn’t work before.
 In other words, you end up hiring the same kind of person repeatedly.
 And if that person didn’t work out the first time, what makes you think they will work out the second, third, or fourth time?